nqcm/pathway-to-arabic/docs/reading/guided-reading.md

 Written by the imam and khateeb of Masjid anNabawi, this book contains 7 Ahadith regarding the importance of seeking knowledge and then 115 Ahadith consisting of Adkhaar used throughout the days and nights and then the 99 Ahadith related to Aadaab (etiquettes).

-!!! note ""
+!!! info "Download links"

-Download the book from [here](https://quran-mn.com/v2/index.php/ar/motoon-home/motoon-books-home/mustawa-0.html)
+- Download the book from [here](https://quran-mn.com/v2/index.php/ar/motoon-home/motoon-books-home/mustawa-0.html)
 - [Guided reading videos of the complete book](https://www.youtube.com/playlist?list=PLyo54InWsoTYET5Be0I4hVlL7snQBIlMO)

 <br>